boocockp/leaguetable/design/Ideas.md

 - If acting in one page and checking effect in another, have both open in side-by-side frames
 - Pages inherently testable
 - *** Clients should sync data, so if test is another client, just has its own copy and checks that
+- Tests run in browser - fast, debugging easy, run in all browsers
+- Could use Electron to run tests from command line if needed, but not to drive tests - unnecessary layer
+- BUT there are some things you can't do from inside browser, like full screen

 Views
 -----